 Organized Business and the Development of Public Policy.
 How politically powerful is organized business in the United States?
 What kind of independent influence, if any, does it exert on the content and design of public policy?
 Through what channels and mechanisms?
 Is organized business simply one of many powerful collective actors in American politics, or is it consistently the most influential of them all?
 Chen is developing a new long-term project that explores whether, how, and to what extent organized business influences politics and policy in the United States.
 The project is based on close-up case studies of legislative, legal, and regulatory conflict in selected industries as well as surveys of public opinion.
 Chen recently completed a review of the multi-disciplinary literature, and he is continuing work on an article that lays out some basic theoretical intuitions and explores selected case studies as a proof of concept.

 Chen, A.S. and L.M.
 Stulberg.
-Forthcoming.
+2020.
 Before Bakke: The Hidden History of the Diversity Rationale.
 University of Chicago Law Review Online.